-Part C of the BMP is completed only when staff have received training in positive handling techniques (currently Team Teach [amend if an alternative authorised technique is used]) and will include the preferred handling techniques to be used in the event of a serious escalation of challenging behaviour and when all other methods of control e.g. de-escalation have failed.
+Part C of the BMP is completed only when staff have received training in positive handling techniques via in house training and will include the preferred handling techniques to be used for the named pupil in the event of a serious escalation of challenging behaviour and when all other methods of control e.g. deescalation have failed.